top of page

 AGILE - Advanced Training for Next Generation Scientists in Spatio-Temporal Imaging of Plant Cells.

 Phytochrome B photobodies (phyB PBs) are phase-separated dynamic compartments that form or dissipate in response to light and temperature changes.
 PhyB PBs regulate transcription, however their functional association with target genes has never been demonstrated.
-Therefore, we want to use SABER-FISH coupled to N-STORM super resolution to investigate whether phase separated phyB photobodies are directly associated with light-responsive chromatin loci.
+Therefore, we want to use single-molecule FISH and SABER-FISH coupled to N-STORM super resolution microscopy to investigate whether phase separated phyB photobodies are directly associated with light-responsive chromatin loci and transcripts.

 Requirements: